10 Days in Argentina: 7 Sample Itineraries

 This smaller mountain town is much more laid back than Bariloche and is famous for its hippy friendly vibe.

-Hike to Cajón Del Azul, visit the Bosque Tallado, or even spend a day driving a bit further to Lago Puelo National Park.
+Hike to Cajón Del Azul, visit the Bosque Tallado, shop in their iconic market or even spend a day driving a bit further to Lago Puelo National Park.

 My favorite Argentine ice cream of them all, Jauja, originates from El Bolson so don’t miss your chance to try it here.
 They offer unique Patagonian flavors.